eh111eh/eh111eh.github.io/_docs/02-weeks/week9.md

 plt.show()
 ```

 I checked that the friction force is zero when the normal force is zero, and the actuator can handle *None* values correctly.
-Here's the plot:

 **Code 2** is the one Timo used to see the displacement over time with different types of friction.